- 12 period cottages

 - Great walking country

-Although it is only about 30 miles from Birmingham, the Cotswolds remains largely unspoilt – an Area of Outstanding Natural Beauty made up of mile upon mile of rolling upland, wooded valleys, pretty villages and bustling market towns built of the distinctive honey-tinted Cotswold stone.
+Although it is only about 30 miles from Birmingham, the Cotswolds remains largely unspoilt – it's an Area of Outstanding Natural Beauty that comprises mile upon mile of rolling upland, wooded valleys, pretty villages and bustling market towns built of the distinctive honey-tinted Cotswold stone.

-Bourton on the Hill, with its steep cottage-lined street leading to the church, is one of many artists' delights in the area.
-Then there is Sezincote, with its Indian-style architecture beloved of John Betjeman.
+Bourton-on-the-Hill, with its steep cottage-lined street leading to the church, is one of many artists' delights in the area.
+Then there is Sezincote, with its Indian-style architecture, beloved of John Betjeman.
 A former centre of the wool industry, Chipping Campden has an impressive 15th century church and a fine Jacobean market hall.
-Traditional crafts are kept alive at the pottery and the Campden Weavers.
+Traditional crafts are kept alive with pottery and the Campden Weavers.

 Buckland Court is part of the Holiday Property Bond portfolio offering exclusive access to over 1,400 properties to its 41,000 investors ("Bondholders").
 If you are not already a Bondholder and would like further details please see below.

 VIEW THE FULL PORTFOLIO